Rosonatt/Rosonatt/README.md

 - **Ethics in Artificial Intelligence** - ENAP
 - **Python Programming** - DD Tutorials

-*All certifications are valid until December 2024.*
+*All certificates are valid from December 2024.*

 ---